edchelstephens/how-git-works/README.md

 # Git rebase

     - rebases refactors history, it makes it cleaner but since this changes history, it can also cause unwanted side effects and confusions(e.g. same commit message on different branch, now rebased on a single branch with confusing commit messages)

+# Merge vs Rebase

+    - When in doubt, use merge